 Does the IRS Verify Receipts During an Audit?

-Yes, the IRS verifies receipts during an audit to ensure the accuracy of the claims on your tax return.
+Yes, the IRS verifies receipts during an audit to ensure the accuracy of your income tax return claims.
 They can request documentation to back up deductions or expenses.
-If you don’t have the original receipts, the IRS may accept alternative documentation.
+The IRS may accept alternative documentation if you don’t have the original receipts.

 - Bank and credit card statements showing transactions.